Extremelyd1/minecraft-bingo/README.md

 #### Configuration commands
 - `/pvp` Enable/disable PvP
-- `/maintenance` Enable maintenance mode (this will disallow all non-op players from joining)
+- `/maintenance` Enable maintenance mode (this will disallow all non-OP players from joining)
 - `/wincondition <full|number of lines to complete>` Change the wincondition to either a full card or a number of lines (rows, columns or diagonals) to complete in order to win
 - `/itemdistribution <S,A,B,C,D>` Change the item distribution scales, the number of S, A, B, C, D tier items that appear on the bingo card
 - `/timer <enable|disable|length>` Enable/disable the timer or set the length of the timer (the length can be specified in hours/minutes/seconds, such as `/timer 10m` or `/timer 1h20m30s`)